barberaivan/patagonian_fires/README.md

 # (North-western) Patagonian fires

-Data and code for the article *Disentangling the effect of vegetation and physical drivers on fire*, submitted to Fire Ecology.
+Data and code for the article *Disentangling the effects of vegetation and physical drivers on fire*, submitted to Fire Ecology.

 The ```data_analyses``` folder contains all data and code to reproduce the results shown in the paper.
 The ```data_analyses/data``` and ```data_analyses/exports``` directories are not on GitHub for their large size.
 The complete database and exports are available [here](https://drive.google.com/drive/folders/1gVgHvqdG3YycCIS7TsJO3QXEtvV6_m6c).